nick-perry14/nick-perry14.github.io/about.markdown

 ## Bio

-Nick Perry is a combined BS/MS computer science student who enjoy various sports and technologies.
+Nick Perry software engineer at JPMorganChase who enjoys various sports and technologies.
 Nick is always on the edge of technology and enjoys following tech news.
 Additionally, he enjoys sports and is excited to graduate in 2023 to become part of the workforce.
+He graduated in 2023 with a B.S. and M.S. in Computer Science.